-Polar plots The polar plot is a graph describing how short term (10-minute) concentrations of a pollutant vary by both wind speed and direction, to illustrate where pollution may be coming from at any given time during the day, and the conditions under which particular concentrations are recorded.
+The polar plot is a graph describing how short term (10-minute) concentrations of a pollutant vary by both wind speed and direction, to illustrate where pollution may be coming from at any given time during the day, and the conditions under which particular concentrations are recorded.
 Where 24-hour health-based standards apply, for example, in the case of PM10, these short term averages do not provide direct information about potential health impacts on communities.
 This is best described in the subsequent graphs of daily averages.
 The polar plots present 10-minute average concentrations of TSP and PM10 respectively as different colours, plotted against the direction from which the winds were blowing, centred on the monitoring station.
 Red blobs indicate higher average concentrations, while blue blobs show very low average concentrations.
 These colours are scaled and adjusted relative to the highest 10-minute concentration recorded during the month.
 The distance of the blobs from the centre of the graph indicate how fast the wind was blowing on average, when the readings were recorded.
 So the centre point is 'dead calm'.
-Wind speeds and directions are important variables which can assist in identifying different sources.
+Wind speed and direction are important variables which can assist in identifying different sources.
 For example, ground level plumes such as from road traffic or local dust tend to promote higher particle concentrations when wind speeds are low.
-In this report, 10-minute wind speed, direction, TSP and PM10 data have been used to produce the polar plots (using available meteorological data from August 2016).
-The polar plot for TSP indicates that the majority of measured TSP originated from the west or northwest with a wide range of wind speeds from 1 to 7 m/s (about 4 to 25 km per hour) and from southwest directions with wind speeds of 3 to 7 m/s (about 10 to 25 km per hour).
-Some measured TSP also originated from north with higher wind speeds of 8 to 10 m/s (30 to 40 km per hour).
-The polar plot for $PM{10}$ exhibits a similar trend.
-Overall, recorded TSP and $PM{10}$ concentrations were lower during August in comparison with previous warmer months.
+In this report, 10-minute wind speed, direction, TSP and PM10 data have been used to produce the polar plots (using available meteorological data from October 2016).
+The polar plot for TSP indicates that the majority of measured TSP originated from the west (southwest to northwest) with wind speeds from 3 to 7 m/s (about 11 to 25 km/hr) and from north/northeast with wind speeds of 7 to 10 m/s (about 25 to 40 km/hr).
+The polar plot for PM10 exhibits a similar trend.
 The EPA will continue to monitor until 2016-17 summer to better understand local sources.

-Polar Plot for TSP (10-minute averaged data in μg/m3) August 2016
+Polar Plot for TSP (10-minute averaged data in μg/m3), October 2016

-Polar Plot for PM10 (10-minute averaged data in $\mu$ g/m3) August 2016
+Polar Plot for PM10 (10-minute averaged data in μg/m3), October 2016

-Particles (PM10) There have been no exceedences of the 24-hour ground level concentration criterion for $PM{10}$ (50 $\mu g/m^3$ ) at Sellicks Beach in August 2016.
+Particles (PM10) There have been no exceedences of the 24-hour ground level concentration criterion for PM{10} (50 $\mu g/m^3$) at Sellicks Beach in October 2016.
+The gap in data was due to maintenance.

-PM10 data comparison

-PM10 data from Sellicks Beach, Christies Beach and Netley stations are presented in the graph below.
+PM10 data comparison PM10 data from Sellicks Beach, Christies Beach and Netley stations are presented in the graph below.
 PM10 levels at all three stations have exhibited a similar trend during this monitoring period, differing on a few occasions, most likely because of local sources or activities.
+Gaps in the data were due to maintenance.

-Particles (PM2.5) There have been no exceedences of the 24-hour ground level concentration criterion for $PM{2.5}$ (25 $\mu g/m^3$ ) at Sellicks Beach in August 2016.
-Sellicks Beach Daily Average PM2.5 - August 2016
+Particles (PM{2.5}) There have been no exceedences of the 24-hour ground level concentration criterion for $PM{2.5}$ (25 $\mu g/m^3$) at Sellicks Beach in October 2016.

 Further information

 Legislation

 Online legislation is freely available.
 Copies of legislation are available for purchase from:

 Service SA Government Legislation Outlet Adelaide Service SA Centre 108 North Terrace Adelaide SA 5000

-Telephone: 13 23 24 Facsimile: (08) 8204 1909
+Telephone: 13 23 24

+Facsimile: (08) 8204 1909

-Website: < shop.service.sa.gov.au >
+Website: <shop.service.sa.gov.au>

 Email: <ServiceSAcustomerservice@sa.gov.au>

 General information

 Environment Protection Authority GPO Box 2607 Adelaide SA 5001

 Telephone: (08) 8204 2004 Facsimile: (08) 8124 4670

 Freecall: 1800 623 445 (country)

 Website: www.epa.sa.gov.au

 Email: epainfo@epa.sa.gov.au